Stories

 Rileigh Chinn ’25 instructs students at Samuel F.B.
 Morse Elementary School on the use of an inhaler.
 Photo: Karl Rabe

 Melesha Brissett, Health Promotions Manager for the American Lung Association chapter, said Susman’s students began their volunteer work by conducting research online about asthma and then worked with her to learn about the training they would be providing to the elementary school students and the parents at the middle school.
-“The lessons were about monitoring the symptoms of asthma and learning to identify certain triggers,” Brissett said, “but it was also about enjoying life and not letting others keep you from taking part in normal activities.”
+“The lessons were about monitoring the symptoms of asthma and learning to identify certain triggers,” Brissett said, “but it was also about enjoying life and not letting asthma keep you from taking part in normal activities.”

 Jack Holloway ’24, one of four volunteers for the American Heart Association (they dubbed themselves the Vassar Pacemakers), said the group explained the CPR training to other members of the class and created infographics warning of the dangers of caffeine and nicotine.
 They placed the posters near vending machines on the Vassar campus that sold coffee and other products containing caffeine.
 And one member of the team, Charlie Dang, ’25, attended the Heart Association’s annual fundraising walk, where money the group had raised during the semester was donated.